Ethiopia: Humanitarian aid needed as situation deteriorates in Tigray - Africa.com

-With the dire humanitarian situation in Tigray, Ethiopia, continuing to deteriorate, it is critical to establish a regular flow of humanitarian aid into the region, the Spokesperson for the UN Secretary-General said on Wednesday.
+With the dire humanitarian situation in Tigray, Ethiopia, continuing to deteriorate, it is critical to establish a regular flow of humanitarian aid into the region, the Deputy Spokesman for the UN Secretary-General said on Wednesday.

 Meanwhile, trucks containing fuel and medical supplies are still waiting for clearance in Semera.

-Around 500 trucks of humanitarian supplies are required per week, Stéphane Dujarric informed journalists at a regular press briefing.
+Around 500 trucks of humanitarian supplies are required per week, Farhan Haq informed journalists at a regular press briefing.

-Today @WFP has registered families in urgent need of food assistance in #Dessie & started directly distributing @USAIDSavesLives food on behalf of the Joint Emergency Operation (JEOP).

-Strong start of our joint major operation to get the job done & reach ALL those most in need. pic.twitter.com/aJlKcHzMxF

 Seven million food insecure